Triple Higgs Boson Production with Two Heavy Scalars at the LHC via a Simplified Approach: Introduction

-The paper is organized as follows: in section~\ref{sec:trsm} we discuss extended scalar sectors, outlining some of the properties of our the case study model, the TRSM.
-In section~\ref{sec:simplified} we discuss the simplified approach to the phenomenology of this process, and in section~\ref{sec:pheno} we perform an analysis for the LHC over the allowed range of masses for the processes, as well as a case study examining the effects of the non-resonant parts.
-We present our conclusions in section~\ref{sec:conclusions}.
+The paper is organized as follows: in Section~\ref{sec:trsm} we discuss extended scalar sectors, outlining some of the properties of the case study model, the TRSM.
+In Section~\ref{sec:simplified} we discuss the simplified approach to the phenomenology of this process, and in Section~\ref{sec:pheno} we perform an analysis for the LHC over the allowed range of masses for the processes, as well as a case study examining the effects of the non-resonant parts.
+We present our conclusions in Section~\ref{sec:conclusions}. \ref{app:ME_NWA_gg_h3_h2_3h1} demonstrates the factorization that we employ at the differential level, \ref{app:Broad_Peak_Limits} derives the edges of the di-Higgs boson invariant mass distribution discussed in the main text, and \ref{app:benchmarks} presents a set of high cross-section benchmark points.